Public Health and Community Health Education Department (PH/HED/CHE)

 Senior Capstone

-This course is designed as a culminating course that will engage participants in applying the skills and concepts they have developed throughout the program curriculum.
-In particular, students will apply the profession's areas of responsibility as well as ethical standards in various activities, discussions, and projects.
-In addition, participants will 1) review selected community health topics in our Public Health and Community Health Education program, 2) be introduced to current issues in community health education, public health and population health, 3) be introduced to the employment, educational, and political dynamics in selected occupational settings, and 4) assess and discuss their specific pre-professional needs at this point in time.
-Prerequisite: CHE 350 or CHE 380; CHE 400.
+This culminating course engages participants in applying the skills and concepts that they develop throughout the program curriculum.
+In particular, students apply the profession's areas of responsibility as well as ethical standards in various activities, discussions, and projects.
+In addition, participants 1) review selected community health topics in our Public Health and Community Health Education program; 2) are introduced to current issues in community health education, public health, and population health; 3) are introduced to the employment, educational, and political dynamics in selected occupational settings; and 4) assess and discuss their specific pre-professional needs at this point in time.
+Prerequisite: CHE 320, CHE 380, CHE 400; PH 335.
 Offered Fall, Spring.

 Health Education Courses